erperejildo/tv-maze/README.md

   Apart from displaying some show details, I also created a component to show the cast, another one to show another gallery for the show images and a third one showing seasons with their episodes.
   Created sort method to order shows by name or rating.
-  Also added .apk to test on real mobile.
+  Also added `app-debug.apk` to test on real mobile.

 ### EXTRA INFO

 The gallery using Swiper one is using a new version for Ionic 7 replacing the previous `ion-slides`.
 Despite it works fine, when changing the css to display images more center, the arrows are not displayed and swipping is not working.
 I couldn't fine more info related to this, not sure if this library 100% stable since it seems quite new.

-You can try commenting out the code in inmage-gallery.component.scss to see the style fixed (but without the arrows).
+You can try commenting out the code in `image-gallery.component.scss` to see the style fixed (but without the arrows).

 ### IMAGES